anon-blue/anon.blue/README.txt

 ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
 fff
                                                                ssssssssss
- a        dsdsdsdsdsdadasdsaddasdsadasd fucjk fuck the shotdadsssssssssss
+ aada fuck sssxccsdsdadasdsaddasdsadasd fucjk fuck the shotdadsssssssssss
 You will have space in sweet ^pieces ,nms, cnlsk nmsdasn a ,mand laj,asn as
     dcccccccccccccccccccacaccdceeeeddddddddddddIn fact, dI'm fond of cyberSkins ffffffffffffffffffffffffffffffffffffffffffffffffffffffffff